kevin218/Eureka/docs/source/quickstart.rst

 This will start printing information to your terminal, saving a bunch of output data/figures to the ``outputdir`` file locations you assigned above, and depending on the number of processors you were brave enough to allocate, potentially make your laptop as noisy as the engine of a Boeing 747.

 Carry on reading for more information on each individual stage in the pipeline and some of the products it produces.
-Alternatively, feel free to dig through the ``outputdirs`` and get a gauge of what each stage is doing at your own speed.
+Alternatively, feel free to dig through the output directories and get a gauge of what each stage is doing at your own speed.

 Stage 1: Ramp Fitting
 ~~~~~~~~~~~~~~~~~~~~~